oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/card.md

     - name: type
       type: String
       values: 1,2,3,4,5
-      description: Change the color of the checkbox and some of its sub components.
+      description: Change the style of the letter and the position of the internals.
       default: 1
       usageUrl: card#Type2
 slots :